-With respect to ambient air quality, particulate matter and deposited dust are considered in this AQMP, as per the requirements of the Development Consent.
-This includes the following:
+As required by DA14/098, particulate matter and deposited dust are considered in this AQMP and includes:

 - TSP;

+- PM10;

-- PM10; and
+- PM{12.5}; and

 - deposited dust.

-No criteria exist for particulate matter with equivalent aerodynamic diameters of less than $2.5 \,\mu m$ (PM{2.5}) in NSW, nor is it a relevant parameter in the Development Consent.
-Therefore, PM{2.5} is not further considered in this AQMP.
-However, it should be noted that the management measures described in Section 7 will be relevant for the minimisation and control of all dust, including PM{2.5}, PM10 and TSP.
+Since September 2021, DA14/98 now includes criteria for particulate matter with equivalent aerodynamic diameters of less than 2.5 μ m (PM{2.5}) and has, for the first time, been included in this AQMP.
+The management measures described in Section 7 remain relevant for the minimisation and control of all dust, including PM{2.5}, PM10 and TSP.